angarsky/diveintopython/learn/functions/global_variables.md

 Overall, it is generally best to avoid global variables in favor of local variables with more limited scope.
 However, in some cases, global variables may be necessary or useful, and we can use them carefully with the `global` keyword to access them inside functions.

-## Advanced tips for python variable scopes and naming conventions
+## Advanced tips for Python variable scopes and naming conventions

 Advanced tips for Python variable scopes include avoiding global variables as much as possible to prevent naming conflicts and unexpected behavior.
 It is also recommended to use descriptive variable names that follow the [PEP 8 naming conventions](https://peps.python.org/pep-0008/#naming-conventions), such as using lowercase letters and underscores to separate words.